Food Stamps/SNAP Applications

 CalFresh benefits increase the food-buying power in low-income households.
 A household is defined as one or more people who live together and routinely purchase and prepare food in common; for eligibility purposes, more than one household may share a residence.
 Applicants must meet citizenship/residency, income, and resource requirements.

 Benefits are issued via an Electronic Benefit Transfer (EBT) card.
-Eligible individuals use the benefits to purchase allowable food products from authorized retail food merchants.
+Eligible individuals use the benefits to purchase allowable food products from authorized retail food merchants and certain farmer's markets.
 Individuals may not use the benefit to purchase alcohol, diapers, paper goods, pet food, tobacco or toiletries.

 The amount of CalFresh benefits you get will depend on the number of eligible people in your household and on how much monthly income is left after certain expenses (deductions) are subtracted.